abdelazizElemary/WeatherApp/README.md

 * I used node.js express in the backend
 * Adjusting a good looking interface but not with animations and stuff
-* Using javascript ES6 Aside object property destructuring and shorthand
+* Used javascript ES6 Aside object property destructuring and shorthand
+* Handled all the backend issues to make sure of the website reliability